 Compare home insurance

-Comparing home insurance quotes with MoneySuperMarket makes it quick and easy to find affordable cover.
+Comparing home insurance quotes with MoneySuperMarket makes it quick and easy to find affordable cover, whether you have a burglar alarm or not.
 Just tell us a bit about yourself, your home and contents, and the kind of cover you need, and we’ll search the market for quotes.

 You’ll be able to compare quotes by the premiums you’ll pay, as well as the level of cover provided, and the excess you’ll need to pay towards any claim.
 You can also run two searches to see how installing a burglar alarm affects the cost of your home insurance.